Worksheet: Tectonic Hazards: Volcanoes

-In this worksheet, we will practice recognizing and describing the natural processes that result in volcanic eruptions.
+In this worksheet, we will practice identifying where volcanic eruptions occur and describing the hazards they create.

 Where do most volcanic eruptions occur?